 The manuscript should be written in English (US/UK spell) in a clear, concise and precise style.

-Please use the template file when preparing the manuscript.
+Please download and use the template file when preparing the manuscript: download the same template file in ODT and RTF-format in archive.

 Note, all abbreviations must be transcribed at first mention in the text.